 If you find any discrepancies or missing information, talk to the body shop.

 It's perfectly legal to have a body shop waive your deductible.
 You can save a lot of money if they do that.
 All you need to do is ask.
 Oftentimes, they can waive it.
 At the very least, they can try to reduce your out-of-pocket costs.
 They do this by incorporating all or part of your deductible into the repair bill.

 When your vehicle is in the shop, you can use this opportunity to beef up your vehicle a little bit.
 If you take the right measures, your vehicle will be better equipped to handle another animal strike, if it happens.
 Scrap the deer whistles (they don't really work anyway) and explore the following options:

 Quality safety features can go a long way.
-For example, installing a headache rack on a pickup truck is a great idea.
+For example, installing a headache rack on a pickup truck (like we talk about in this buyer's guide) is a great idea.
 It will keep the rear window and passengers safe from the cargo in the bed.

 One of the best upgrades you could make to your vehicle is to install a Royalty Core grille.
 Stock grilles don't provide the protection your vehicle needs in an animal strike.
 With a Royalty Core grille on your truck, your radiator, transmission cooler, and other parts are better protected.
 This may save you a lot of money down the road if your vehicle hits an animal again.